 Suddenly Vaark felt his stomach seize.
 The tobacco odor, so welcoming when he arrived, now nauseated him.
 Or was it the sugared rice, the hog cuts fried and dripping with molasses, the cocoa Mrs. D'Ortega was giddy about?
 In any case, he couldn't stay there surrounded by a passel of slaves whose silence made him imagine an avalanche seen from a great distance.
 No sound just the knowledge of a roar he could not hear.
-He begged off, saying the exchange was not acceptable-too much trouble to transport, auction this solitary, unencumbered proficiency was what he liked about trade.
+He begged off, saying the exchange was not acceptable-too much trouble to transport, auction; his solitary, unencumbered proficiency was what he liked about trade.
 Coins, bills of credit, quit claims were portable.
 One satchel carried all he needed.
-They walked back toward the house and through the small gate in the ornate fence, D'Ortega explaining all the while: he would do the selling, arrange transportation, hire the handler.
+They walked back toward the house and through the side gate in the ornate fence, D'Ortega explaining all the while: he would do the selling, forty pounds? arrange transportation, hire the handler.

-Vaark, stomach turning, nostrils assailed, grew impatient.
-This is a calamity, he thought, that will lead to diver in a law suit he did not look forward to.
+Vaark, stomach turning, nostrils assailed, grew angry.
+This is a calamity, he thought, that will lead to years in a law suit in a provice ruled by the King's judges disinclined to favor a protestant.
+The loss, while not unmanageable, struck him as unforgivable.
+And to such a man.
 D'Ortega's strut as they had walked the property offended him.

-And moreover, he believed the set of that jaw, the drooping lids, the over bearing high handedness hid something soft, like his hands that had never held a plow.
-Something beyond Catholic, something sordid and overripe.
-Barely listening, as they neared the cook house, Vaark saw a woman standing in the door with two children.
-One on her hip, one hiding behind her skirt.
+Moreover, he believed the set of that jaw, the drooping lids hid something soft, like his hands that, accostumed to reins, whips and silver plate, had never held a plow or felled a tree.
+Oh, there was something beyond Catholic in him, something sordid and overripe.
+He felt the shame of his weakened position.
+No wonder they had been excluded from parliament back home and, although he did not believe they should be hunted down like vermin, other than on business he would never choose to mingle or socialize with them.
+Barely listening to Ortega's patter, sly, indirect instead of straight and manly, they neared the cook house where Vaark saw a woman standing in the door with two children.
+One on her hip, one hiding behind her skirts.
 She looked healthy enough, better fed than the others.
-On a whim, mostly to
+On a whim, mostly to silence him, knowing D'Ortega would refuse, he said, "Her.
+That one.

-IN a Province ruled by

-I'm de Province The King's Judges disinclined to favor a Protestant.
-The loss, while not unmanageable, struck him as unforgivable.
-And to such a MAN.
-2. He feet planet dais position. poweres with them.
-Already No wonder they had been excluded from Parliament book hame and and as though he did not believe they should be dearth they should be hented down jumple to work to want to be sides Mary land 15, where they were protected never hope he would to mer fear Socializano. \$ Socialize with them, How Jusener silence him, knowing D'Ortega would refuse, he said, "Her.
 I'll take her."

-That one.

 D'Ortega stopped short, a startled look on his face.
-"Ah, no. My wife won't allow it.
+"Ah, no. It is impossible.
+My wife won't allow it.
 She can't live without her.
 She is our main cook."

-Vaark drew closer, smelling the verbena.
+Vaark drew closer, recognizing the clove-laced sweat.
 "You said 'any.'
 I could choose any.
 If your word is worthless, there is only the law."